cloudmesh-community/fa18-516-21/chapter/graphql.md

 Unlike REST APIs which required loading data from multiple URLs, GraphQL can get all data the app needs in single request.
 GraphQL APIs are defined in terms of types and fields.
 Types will help GraphQL to ensure that client only asks for what's possible otherwise it provides clear and helpful errors.

 Initially GraphQL was implemented in JavaScript.
 Today there are lots of implementations available of GraphQL in different languages.
-We will explore graphql-python implementation
+We will explore graphql-python implementation.
+GraphQL official documentation is available at [@graphql-learn]

 ## GraphQL type system and schema